mggg/GerryChain/docs/user/install.rst

 Supported Python Versions
 -------------------------

-The most recent version of GerryChain (as of January 2024) supports
+The most recent version of GerryChain (as of April 2024) supports

 - Python 3.9
 - Python 3.10